 The question is, how can culture and strategy have breakfast together?
 How do the analog and digital worlds complement each other?
 What is ‘togetherness’ made of and how do you foster trust-based collaboration while remaining hungry and improving your strategy?

 The prerequisite for stability in a moving world is a strong core.
 This means that as many people as possible need to understand, agree with and actively support your business purpose.

-How do you instill a clear sense of purpose in a results-driven business?
-How does this affect your your business model, your brand and your priorities?
-How do you get this across in a way that’s both meaningful and practical?
+How do you formulate and instil a clear sense of purpose in a results-oriented business?
+How does this affect your business model, your brand and your priorities?
+How do you get this across, inward and outward, in a way that’s both meaningful and practical?